-Elevate the voices of local language learners through Employee Resource Groups (ERGs)
+Elevate the voices of local language learners through Volunteer Employee Groups

-- ▲ Leverage worker-led groups to support local language learners. - ▲ ERGs for refugee talent elevate their voices across the company and ensure that their needs are communicated to corporate leaders.
+- Leverage worker-led groups to support local language learners. - ▲ Volunteer employee groups for refugee talent elevate their voices across the company and ensure that their needs are communicated to corporate leaders.